godotengine/godot-docs/classes/class_tabs.rst

 | *Getter*  | get_scrolling_enabled()      |
 +-----------+------------------------------+

-if ``true``, the mouse's scroll wheel cab be used to navigate the scroll view.
+if ``true``, the mouse's scroll wheel can be used to navigate the scroll view.

 ----